 Existing Instruct Centres are validated periodically and opportunities will arise for new institutes to apply to become Instruct Centres.
-For institutes which are outside of the current Instruct-ERIC member countries, there will need to be an additional process for the country to sign up and subscribe as a member (see How to join Instruct-ERIC as a member country).
+For institutes which are outside of the current Instruct-ERIC member countries, there will need to be an additional process for the country to sign up and subscribe as a member (see how to join as a member country).

 Applications will be evaluated against specific validation criteria by a Validation Committee established by the Instruct-ERIC Council with advice from the Scientific Advisory Board.
 Centres are asked to provide a business case that sets out their strategic fit with Instruct-ERIC goals.
 Criteria for selection are as follows: